Jewish historical places

 Attias synagogue.
 The synagogue was built in 1882.

-Today the door is locked and the windows covered with bluepainted
+The door was locked and the windows covered with bluepainted

 boards.
 Unknown for most, hopefully waiting for restauration.